kriszyp/xstyle/README.md

 that is within the current rule or any parent rule (see nested rules) including the top level.

 This functionality is implemented but only lightly tested.

+### prefix - Vendor Prefixing

+This definition will create a property like the declared property, except a vendor prefix will be added that corresponds to the browser's vendor.
+The prefixes are -webkit- for WebKit browsers, -moz- for Firefox, and -ms- for IE. A typical usage is:

+	border-radius = prefix;

+	border-radius: 5px;

+(functionality has been implemented)

+### on - Event Handling

+The "on" definition makes it possible to register handlers directly from rules.
+This property definition does not need to be assigned to a new name.
+It utilizes sub-property names to specify the event to listen for.
+The property name should be the form of on-<event-name>.
+The value of the property should be a definition (or an expression) pointing to a function, that should be executed in response to the event.
+For example, to register a "click" handler, we could write a property:

+	on-click: click-handler;

+See the Data Bindings section below, as you will probably want to access sub-properties of definitions for your event handlers.

+(implemented, lightly tested)

+### margin, padding, border, etc. - Nested Definitions

+Xstyle extends the margin, padding, and other properties to support nested rules to specify the individual sides, or sub-properties of these properties.
+For example, we could specify the margin-left and margin-right by writing:

+	margin: {
+		left: 10px;
+		right: 20px;
+	};

+(not implemented)

 ## Data Binding